rodriguezmanu/hapi-computer-simulator/README.md

 # Computer simulator

+We ask that you complete the following challenge to evaluate your development skills.
+Please use the programming language and framework discussed during your interview to accomplish the following task.

-We want you to build a computer simulator that supports executing:
+## We want you to build a computer simulator that supports executing:

 ```
 def print_tenten